MarkusAleksander/countdown-timer/Readme.md

 This is the spiritual successor to my previous project kell-clock

-Version: 3.2.0
+Version: 3.3.0

 Updates:

--   Major Overhaul to prototype object pattern
+-   Bug fixes
+-   Updated docs

 # Instructions

-Minimum Set up for timer element is like so:
+Minimum required set up for timer element is like so:

 ```html
 <div class="countdown__container" data-countdown="11/12/2019 12:00:00">